An honest Employment Hero review 2026:

 Final verdict

 Employment Hero is a platform of contrasts.
-Its HR tools are genuinely impressive — comprehensive, well-organised, and suitable for businesses with complex compliance needs.
+The HR tools genuinely impressed us — comprehensive, well-organised, and suitable for businesses with complex compliance needs.
 The template library alone justifies consideration for HR-focused organisations.

 However, the operational workforce management features tell a different story.
-Rostering lacks advanced features, time tracking customisation is limited, payroll setup proved impossible with broken documentation, and support availability is a genuine concern.
+We found rostering lacking advanced features, time tracking customisation limited, and payroll setup frustrating due to broken documentation.
+Support availability is a genuine concern.

 Choose Employment Hero if: HR compliance is your primary concern, you have dedicated HR staff, and you're based in AEST timezone with resources for potentially challenging implementation.